 Almost any low-cost OBDII scan tool is a good start for an inexperienced user in most cases.

 Buying a low-cost unit is likely the best way to start since they will find most error codes and not break the bank.

 For example, the Actron CP9125 is a low-cost unit that is a stand-alone tool that is well suited for a novice user.

 There are also cheap low-cost Bluetooth OBDII scan tools that work in combination with a smartphone or laptop and work very well.

-Once it is understood how an OBDII port works in combination with a scan tool not only troubleshooting a vehicle but other benefits.
+Understanding how an OBDII port works in combination with a scan tool not only troubleshot a vehicle but has many other benefits.

 Other benefits include an owner who simply wants to know why the dashboard light is on and become better informed before going to a mechanic.

 A mechanic can use an OBDII tool to see what the problem is and fix it.